-As at the end of the Period, all of the Company's cash was held in Canadian dollars, the Company's reporting currency.
+As at September 30, 2016, all of the Company's cash was held in Canadian dollars, the Company's reporting currency.
 The Company has no operations in foreign jurisdictions at this time and as such has no currency risk associated with its operations.